makersacademy/takeaway-challenge/README.md

 3. Line 13 of `lib/restaurant.rb`.
 I couldn't figure out how to test it, and aside from the Twilio API, it's the only thing my tests didn't cover.
 I suspect it was just bad domain modelling.

+4. Checking the price was accurate.
+Again, probably bad domain modelling, but I had to match item names entered by the user against item data in my menu, then multiply the quantity of those items ordered by the price for that item on the menu.
+My solution was even more unclear than that sentence.

-4. Twilio.
+5. Twilio.
 I'd never interacted with an API before, and despite Twilio's being extremely simple, it took me a couple of hours to get everything set up.
 This included automatically exporting the necessary variables to my `ENV`.

 ## Improvements